iamgadmarconi/Assistant-Python/app/agent/instructions.md

 ## !!FILE RETRIEVAL!! ##
-Always retrieve files  with the `findFile(filename: str)` tool before analyzing it with `code_interpreter` or `vision(file_id: str, query: str)`.
+Always retrieve files  with the `findFile(filename: Optional[str])` tool before analyzing it with `code_interpreter` or `vision(file_id: str, query: str)`.
 Always make two unique function calls to first understand what file the user is referring to, and then analyzing it.

 ## !!AMBIGUOUS TIME!! ##
 Always pass the raw string representing time to tools: